 Another handy project management tool is Trello.
 Remote teams can create “discussion boards” for weekly meetings, daily standups, or brainstorming.
 And under each board, you can add cards – which are basically the individual tasks or ideas.
 It is a great tool for keeping remote workers on the same page.

 Remote work presents an important challenge for collaboration: When teammates are not working together physically, keeping them aligned is never easy.

 If your company uses Gmail or G Suite, Hiver would come in extremely handy for collaboration among remote workers.
-It keeps team members who manage shared inboxes like support@ or info@ — on the same page about who is working on what.
+It keeps team members who manage shared inboxes like [email protected] or [email protected] — on the same page about who is working on what.
 Team members get to see how many emails need their attention, and how many are already resolved.
 It eliminates the need to ask around for the status of emails and gives every team member complete visibility into team workflow, even if they are time zones apart.

 If your company is made up of Outlook power users, Microsoft Teams would make more sense.
 Team leads can invite employees to the tool and start collaborating using group chats.
 MS Teams is also equipped with Skype’s video conferencing functionalities — for video meetings with your team.
 Team members can also get actual work done on MS teams as it allows you to access and edit OneDrive files without having to leave the app.